Abstract analogues of flux as symplectic invariants: The two-torus

-\begin{remark} The general theory dictates that the contribution of $x$ is a copy of $\mathit{Hom}(\xi_0,\xi_1)_x \otimes o_x$, where $o_x$ is the orientation space, identified with $R$ in a way which is unique only up to sign.
-However, in the specific case where the target space is a surface, we know that \cite[Equation (13.6)]{seidel04} $o_x \iso R$ canonically if $\mathrm{deg}(x)$ is even, and $o_x \iso (TL_1)_x \otimes_\R R$ otherwise.
-In the second case, we use the orientation of $L_1$ given by the grading to pick a preferred generator for $o_x$. \end{remark}
+\begin{remark} The general theory dictates that the contribution of $x$ is $\mathit{Hom}(\xi_{0,x},\xi_{1,x}) \otimes o_x$, where $o_x$ is the orientation space, a one-dimensional $R$-vector space which can be identified with $R$ uniquely up to sign.
+However, in the specific case where the symplectic manifold is a surface, we know \cite[Equation (13.6)]{seidel04} that $o_x \iso R$ canonically if $\mathrm{deg}(x)$ is even, and $o_x \iso (TL_1)_x \otimes_\bR R$ otherwise.
+In the second case, we use the orientation of $L_1$ given by the grading to pick a preferred generator for $o_x$.
+Again, this is why orientation spaces do not appear explicitly here. \end{remark}

 The first two objects relevant for our argument are

 We equip them with gradings so that $\mathit{HF}^*(L_1,L_2)$ is concentrated in degree $0$, and so that the induced orientations are as shown in Figure \ref{fig:abcd1}.
 Both should carry trivial local systems.
 Write $w_1, -w_2 \in \mathit{CF}^0(L_1,L_2)$ for the generators coming from the two intersection points $(\half,0)$ and $(0,0)$.
 We also write $w_4, w_3 \in \mathit{CF}^1(L_2,L_1)$ for the generators coming from the same two points.
 By introducing a perturbed version of one of our two $L_k$ and counting triangles, one shows that each of the products